pytorch/serve/kubernetes/README.md

 ## Overview

 This page demonstrates a Torchserve deployment in Kubernetes using Helm Charts.
-It uses the DockerHub Torchserve Image for the pods a PersistentVolume for storing snapshot / model files which are shared between multiple pods of the torchserve deployment.
+It uses the DockerHub Torchserve Image for the pods and a PersistentVolume for storing snapshot / model files which are shared between multiple pods of the torchserve deployment.

 ![EKS Overview](overview.png)